waterbury/e-ink-driver/e-ink/README.md

 VDD and VSS supply for the e-ink is powered using a GPIO as the current draw (according to the notes) is only 1mA and this allows up to turn off the display for power saving.

-The SMPS power input is controlled using a simple P-channel Mosfet load switch technique to cut off supply when it is not required.
+The SMPS power input is controlled using a simple P-channel MOSFET load switch technique to cut off supply when it is not required.

-#####Battery power management design
+##### Battery power management design

 After much sourcing and finding a part available in the Chinese market, I found the BQ24075 suitable for the job that provides a good mix of features.
 This IC allows a maximum input voltage of 28V and comes with over-voltage protection!
 No external inductor is required (compared to BQ24260).
 There's also 2 status signal that allows the MCU to know if there's an external power source connected and whether the battery is currently charging.
 This allows us to change the "power mode" of the device with faster go-to-sleep timing when there is not power source attached.

 This addition low-cost circuit footprint is added for variety.
 A MCP7381T is used to charge a single cell Li-ion and the VBAT is directly fed to the system.
 This, however, does not allow the system to be powered up if a battery is not present.

-####Driver design notes
+#### Driver design notes

 The e-ink display requires a fair bit of control pins and part of the reason is not fully understanding which pins are in use and necessary for driving.
 Therefore, to ensure a higher success rate during rev. 0.0.2, consideration is made to hook up all the exposed pins.
 Pins that are pulled high and low are also wired up with 0 ohm resistors for flexibility to test their purpose or change the pull voltage.